Celia (slave)

 Celia (c.
-1835 – December 21, 1855) was a slave found guilty of the first degree murder of Robert Newsom, her master, in Callaway County, Missouri.
+1835 – December 21, 1855) was an enslaved woman who was convicted of murdering her enslaver, Robert Newsom, in Callaway County, Missouri.
 Her defense team, led by John Jameson, argued an affirmative defense: Celia killed Robert Newsom by accident in self-defense to stop Newsom from raping her, which was a controversial argument at the time.
 Celia was ultimately executed by hanging following a denied appeal in December 1855.
 Celia's memory was revitalized by civil rights activist Margaret Bush Wilson who commissioned a portrait of Celia from Solomon Thurman.

 Celia was posthumously pardoned by Governor Mike Parson on December 20, 2024.

 Background

 Not much is known of Celia's origins or early childhood.
 Robert Newsom, a yeoman farmer, acquired approximately 14-year-old Celia, born around 1835, in Audrain County in 1850 to act as his concubine after his wife had died the previous year.
 However, this purpose may have been masqueraded as acquiring a domestic servant for his daughter Virginia Waynescott or as a same-aged companion for his youngest child Mary Newsom.
 On the way back to Callaway County, Newsom sexually assaulted Celia for the first time.

 Newsom housed Celia separately from his other five slaves, all male, in a cabin close to the main house.
 Celia became involved with George, one of Newsom's four adult male slaves, and began sharing this cabin with him by the beginning of 1855.

 Celia had three children, at least one of which was indisputably Robert Newsom's.
 Sometime during Celia's incarceration, Celia delivered her third child.
 Earlier historians reported that this child was stillborn.
 More recent scholarship posits this child was sold following birth and is from whom Celia's living descendants are descended.
 Following her execution, Harry Newsom, one of Robert Newsom's adult sons, may have acquired one of her daughters, because a female enslaved child appears in his household in the 1860 census.
 According to the probate court of Callaway County, Celia's daughters were sold in the year following her execution.

 It is unknown where Celia's remains are interred.